IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/REVIEW.md

 [explanation]
 False.
 Rules are simply an association between a Trigger and an Action indicating that event data coming from a Trigger should "fire" and associated Action.
 It is either enabled or disabled.
 [explanation]

+4. Multiple actions can be fired from a single trigger.

+(!) incorrect
+(x) correct

+[explanation]
+Correct.
+Multiple actions can be connected to the same trigger using separate rules.
+This allows a single event to cause many parallel serverless actions to begin processing the same data in different ways at the same time.
+[explanation]